Written by Ar. Ruchika Deshpande | Updated October 2025.

 19. Don’t be Afraid to Go Monochrome!

-First, select a dominant color such as black, red, blue, or white for your furniture and accessories.
+Start by choosing a dominant shade, say black, white, red or blue, and build your balcony palette around it.
 Next, incorporate cool geometric patterns, checks, or stripes for more visual interest.
 You can also add some metallic gold or silver accents or railings to amp the luxury!

 FAQs